MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/troubleshooting.md

 solution is to select "Reset and Content and Settings..." from the simulator menu.

+> [!WARNING]
-**Warning:**  this will remove all files, applications and data from the simulator.
-Next time you execute your application, Visual Studio for Mac will deploy it into the simulator and there will be no old, stale assembly to cause the crash.
+> This will remove all files, applications
+> and data from the simulator.
+Next time you execute your application,
+> Visual Studio for Mac will deploy it into the simulator and there will be no old, stale
+> assembly to cause the crash.

 ## Simulator hangs during application installation